alfonsof/azure-python-examples/azurefunctioneventgridevent/README.md

   3. Choose the `Subscription`, `Resource group`, `Name` and `Region` for your Event Grid Topic.

   4. Select `Create`.

-* Create the Azure Function.

-    In the terminal window or from a command prompt, move to the folder for your project, and run the following command:

-    ```bash
-    func new
-    ```

-    Select `Azure Event Grid trigger`.

-    Select the name `EventGridTrigger`.

-    Then, the function `EventGridTrigger` is created successfully from the `Event Grid trigger` template.

-    The `EventGridTrigger` folder content is:

-    * `__init__.py` - Code of the function.
-    * `function.json` - Configuration of the function.

 * Configure the Azure Function.